mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

     - You can also click on any image to view it fullscreen and see its metadata (if included in output).
 While in this mode, you can use arrow keys to quick navigate between images, or press Escape to close (This suggested by [itswhateverman in issue #5](https://github.com/mcmonkeyprojects/sd-infinity-grid-generator-script/issues/5) and [issue #17](https://github.com/mcmonkeyprojects/sd-infinity-grid-generator-script/issues/17)).
     - You can also set the `X Super-axis` and `Y Super-axis` to unique axes to get a grid-of-grids!
         - ![img](github/super_axis_demo.png)
+    - You can also quicksave preview images of the grid, or even generate GIFs that autoscroll through an axis, all with a few easy buttons on the viewer page!

 --------------